Home/Blog/Lifestyle/Food & Nutrition/Chiku (Sapota) Unleashed: Its Nutritional Value, Benefits, and Side Effects

 Is chikoo considered high in uric acid content?

-Chikoo is not considered high in uric acid content.
-It is a relatively low-purine fruit, and purines are the compounds that break down into uric acid in the body.
-Individuals with gout or high uric acid levels may consume chikoo in moderation as part of a balanced diet.
+Chikoo is a relatively low-purine fruit.
+Purines are compounds that break down into uric acid in the body.
+So, individuals with gout or high uric acid levels may consume chikoo in moderation as part of a balanced diet.

 Is chikoo recommended for individuals with high blood pressure?

-Chiku benefits individuals with high blood pressure due to its potassium content, which helps regulate blood pressure levels.
-However, individuals with hypertension should consult their healthcare provider for personalised dietary recommendations and consider overall sodium intake.
+Chiku is high in potassium, a mineral known to regulate blood pressure levels.
+So, people with hypertension can safely consume chikoo in moderation.
+However, it is recommended that individuals with hypertension consult their healthcare provider for personalised dietary recommendations and consider overall sodium intake.

 What are the potential benefits of chikoo for liver health?